akuing/akuing.github.io/_posts/2022-09-27-Wechat-on-Ubuntu22.md

     weixin --no-sandbox"

-Notice: Don't run weixin with sudo.
-If you got the error message of no permission to access the .config file etc, chmod command is what you need.
+Notice: **Don't run Wechat with sudo.** If you got the error message of no permission to access the .config file etc, chmod command is what you need.

 Got the idea from [Lei Mao's blog](https://leimao.github.io/blog/Docker-WeChat//).